shoudek/deadworld/markdown/23_GhoulsEmpireEnded.md

 <!-- .slide: data-background="#ffffff" -->
-# Breakup of the Ghoul Empire.
+# Breakup of the Ghoul Empire

 **PERIOD**